sunsetsonwheels/jkelol111/README.md

 ## hello there 👋🏼

-my name is Nam Thanh Nguyen, otherwise known as jkelol111. here are some boring stuff about me, in no particular order:
+i'm Nam Thanh Nguyen, otherwise known as jkelol111. here are some boring stuff about me, in no particular order:

-- i'm currently ~~regretting~~ doing my a-levels in malaysia
+- i'm currently ~~regretting~~ doing my a-levels in malaysia.
 - i code in my free time, and publish most of it on this GitHub.
-- am a shawty.
-- yes.

 here are my socials if you want to check out my other (boring) musings: